 Building Use Policy — Glidden United Methodist Church

 Our mission as a church includes adding to the life of the community.
 We believe that a church is more than a building for its members to worship, but a place for everyone to experience the hospitality of God.
 Therefore, we wish to be open to the entire community for activities and events.
 You are welcome here.

 The following are guidelines we ask you to follow when using our building for your event:

 - If you wish to reserve a date for your event, call the Pastor or the Secretary to check for availability.
 Glidden United Methodist member groups will be given priority for building use.

 - Fees: $100 non-members; $50 members.
 Community service organizations are exempt.

 - If something is broken while you are using the facility, please repair or replace the item.

 - If you use church linens, please return them after washing them.

 - Please clean up after your event.
 Wipe down the tables and sweep the floor.
-We are just asking that you leave the room as you found it.
+We are just asking you to leave the room as you found it.